yokiwuuu/SAM-tool/README.md

 - SAM Seg-Everything (Need backend)
 - Undo
 - Eraser
-- Download for region
+- Download for images
-- Download for
+- Download for regions

 After Seg-Everything, the downloaded files would include .zip file, which contains all cut-offs.